s566319/streaming-01-getting-started/README.md

 1. Use your VS Code terminal window from above or open a new terminal window (View / Terminal) in VS Code.

-✔️ Make sure your script runs successfully.
-If not, post your screenshots and the text of the error message in the discussion.
-This script must run successfully before continuing.
----

 ## Explore & Execute Project Scripts

 With our project repository folder open in VS Code, and having confirmed that we can execute a Python script successfully, it's time to explore.

 Open, read, and run each project script (each file will have a .py extension) in order.

-You don't need to fully understand the code yet.
-Instead, read the code and try to figure out what each file is doing.
+Read the code and try to figure out what each file is doing.

 When you finish, you'll have an idea of some things possible using just the Python standard library.
 You'll have generated several new data files.
 The streaming process will run continuously for quite a while.
 Read the comments in the file to learn how to stop the process.

-Important:

-- If Mac/Linux, change `python` to `python3` in the commands below.
-- In Windows, you might try `py` instead of `python`.
 - Wait for each script to finish.
 Did you generate a new datafile?
 What is the name?

 ```shell